Corona Physical Material - C4D

 Clearcoat

-• To change the reflective index or the type of glossiness of a surface.
+• Adjusting Reflections: To change the overall index of refraction (IOR) or introduce a different type of glossiness on top of the base layer.

 clearcoat_on.jpg